Ornitorink0/rootie/README.md

 ## License

 This project is licensed under the ISC License.
+See LICENSE file.